 - Have an account on the GoodData platform.
 If you do not have a GoodData account yet, create a trial one.

-Examples in this documentation use data from the GoodSales demo project that is available for trial GoodData accounts.
+Examples in this documentation use data from the GoodSales demo workspace that is available for trial GoodData accounts.

 yarn add @gooddata/react-components